carlhenrikrolf/microtonOS/README.md

 **Preset 0.**
-d=3 is the Exquis default layout.
+d=3 is the Exquis default layout. d=3 plus left--right flip is the Gerhard layout used in Shiverware's Musix Pro.
 ![Preset 0](layouts/exquis.svg)

 **Preset 1.**
 d=3 is the harmonic table.
-The harmonic table has been used in C-thru's AXiS controller as well as in the Lumatone controller.
+The harmonic table has been used in C-thru's AXiS controllers as well as in the Lumatone controller. d=2 is the Park layout used in Shiverware's Musix Pro.
 ![Preset 1](layouts/harmonic_table.svg)

 **Preset 2.**
-d=3 is the Wicki--Hayden layout suggested for the bandoneón.
+d=3 is the Wicki--Hayden layout.
+For calculations, see below.
+The Wicki--Hayden layout is used in concertinas although it was originally designed for the bandoneón (popular in Argentine tango).
-Most bandoneóns, however, use a non-isomorphic layout that is different for the left and right hands and for pulling or pushing the bellows.
+The bandoneón typically uses a non-isomorphic layout that is different between the left and right hands as well as whether the instrument is squeezed or dragged.
+Life is short so we will ignore such complex layouts.
-Imagine that for several different tunings!
-Life is short so that is something we will ignore.
 ![Preset 2](layouts/wicki-hayden.svg)

+f<sub>3</sub>(d)=round(d/3) if d%3 > 0 else max{i: i%2 > 0, 1 <= i < d/3},

+where round(x) rounds x to the nearest integer and x%y > 0 if and only if x is not divisible by y.
+It is easiest to break this down into two cases.
+If d is not divisible by 3, f<sub>3</sub>(d) is the integer nearest the fraction d/3.
+Otherwise, it is the largest odd integer less than d/3.
+For example, if you want to use d=6 for 24edo and you use round(d/3) instead (as in the first case), the layout will only use half of the tones and be equivalent to 12edo.

 **Preset 3.**
-Any value of d corresponds to the Bosanquet--Wilson layout, which is similar to what is used in chromatic button accordeons for d=4. f3(d)=1 if d%3==0 else round(d), where % is the mod operator and round(d) rounds to nearest integer.
+Bosanquet--Wilson layouts.
+d=3 is the Jankó layout.
+d=4 is the type C accordion layout. d=4 plus left--right flip corresponds to both the type B accordion layout and the dugmetara layout (popular in the Balkans). d=5, 6, 8, and 13 correspond to the Lumatone presets for 19edo, both 22edo and 24edo, 31edo, and 53edo respecrively.
 ![Preset 3](layouts/bosanquet-wilson.svg)

 ## Communities